pivotal/docs-tap/scst-policy/configuring.md

 These patterns are matched against the image digest in `PodSpec` for resources attempting deployment.

 Glob matches against images using semantics similar to golang filepaths.
-A `**` is used to match against all subdirectories.
-To make it easier to specify images, there are few defaults when an image is matched, namely:
+A `**` is matched against all subdirectories.
+To make it easier to specify images, there are few defaults when an image is matched, such as:

 - If there is no host in the glob pattern, `index.docker.io` is used for the host.
   This allows users to specify commonly found images from Docker as